prapun77/AtecCoin/doc/benchmarking.md

 Benchmarking
 ============

-faithcoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
+ateccoin Core has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512 and RIPEMD160.
 As well as the rolling bloom filter.

-After compiling faithcoin-core, the benchmarks can be run with:
+After compiling ateccoin-core, the benchmarks can be run with:
-`src/bench/bench_faithcoin`
+`src/bench/bench_ateccoin`

 The output will look similar to:
 ```